hbs-rcs/hbsgrid-docs/docs/storage.md

 === "R"
 Use [RMariaDB](https://rmariadb.r-dbi.org/) or [dbplyr](https://dbplyr.tidyverse.org/), both use connection settings from `~/.my.cnf` as described above.

-!!! info inline end "DBeaver driver installation"
-    The *DBeaver* client may prompt you to download a driver to connect to your database.
-    This is usually safe, and drivers will be stored in your home directory, under `~/.local/share/DBeaverData/drivers`

 === "Desktop"
 Use [DBeaver](https://dbeaver.io/) to connect following the [official documentation](https://dbeaver.com/docs/wiki/Create-Connection/).